sigvovor/sigvovor.github.io/_posts/2019-04-14-installing-cherrytree-on-mac.md

 http://www.giuspen.com/software/cherrytree-0.38.8.tar.xz
 ```

-Unzip cherrytree by using the following commands:
+Unzip cherrytree by using the following commands

 ```
 tar -xzvf cherrytree-0.38.8.tar.xz
 ```

-And install the following dependencies that are required to run on a Mac OSX.
+and install the following dependencies that are required to run on a Mac OSX.

 ```
 brew install pygtk